A northern howl blustered through the pine trees over the Snake River causing white topping in the already aggravated flow.

 Colby was quiet for just a bit, but when he spoke his voice was low, just above the roar, though we were only inches apart.
 He was speaking like he was stroking a dog.

 “You know, that would be the best you could do.
 Shake the dirt from this place, put on fresh clothes, and a new smile, find somewhere else to see.
-Hell, if you try hard enough, you might find a husband, that will give you things because you are pretty and smart.
+Hell, if you try hard enough, you might find a husband to give you things because you are pretty and smart.
 Maybe, you might have a couple of kids and a nice house with running water and a big bathroom.
 Plenty to eat and laughs!”

 “If you try hard enough, you might actually fix some of the shit done to you!”

-Now, my eyes and heart were full, and the pain was so bad.
+Now, my eyes and heart were full, and the pain was bad.

 “Damn you boy, I put my hope in you!
 My future in you!
 My breath in whatever you wanted!
 You and I grew up the same, I was yours and you were mine to hide from the shit!”